miklevin/MikeLev.in/_posts/2024-11-13-80-percent-cost-reduction-in-ai-operations.md

 project when, even thought it's derived from my Pipulate free and open source software, it forked.
 It's gonna be proprietary for a bit, because I think it's hotter than hot and my employers get right of first refusal on determining what happens next.
-Genie in a bottle, tempest in a teapot, tiger by the tail&#151;all in a more literal sense than a SciFi reader like me ever thought I would see in my lifetime, and certainly more under my direct creative control than I thought would ever be feasibly possible.
+Genie in a bottle, Prometheus unboudd, tiger by the tail&#151;all in a more literal sense than a SciFi reader like me ever thought I would see in my lifetime, and certainly more under my direct creative control than I thought would ever be feasibly possible.
 Sure, I'm running an Nvidia gaming card on my